kimrs/AstroMedica/README.md

 [snippet source](https://github.com/kimrs/AstroMedica/blob/449ce279fa943408153c73a7c40719ec8396083b/LabAnswerAnalyser/PatientService.cs#L37-L41C8)

 With this update, we handle the potential null return of `DeserializeObject` method by returning a `None<IPatient>` with a `FailedToDeserialize` reason, thereby explicitly representing the lack of a patient result due to a failed deserialization.
+Use the command `git checkout step/5-enabling-null-state-analysis` to see the finished product in all its glory.

 # Summary
 We began with an application that assigned seven distinct interpretations to the null value, each corresponding to a different scenario: